chanmix51/ParameterJuicer/README.md

 [![License](https://poser.pugx.org/chanmix51/parameter-juicer/license.svg)](https://packagist.org/packages/chanmix51/parameter-juicer)
 [![Monthly Downloads](https://poser.pugx.org/chanmix51/parameter-juicer/d/monthly.png)](https://packagist.org/packages/chanmix51/parameter-juicer)

+This is the **experimental** branch of Parameter Juicer.
+If you want to use it in for your projects, it is advised to use the 1.x branches.

 How to extract the juice from your parameters, CSV, forms etc. data.
-ParameterJuicer is a simple data validator and cleaner for PHP 7.x extensively unit tested.
+ParameterJuicer is a simple data validator and cleaner for PHP 8.x extensively unit tested.

 It features: